aplazar1/oscillator_switch_complex_networks/README.md

 *The Many_sims.sh shell scripts run many iterations of the python scripts solving an euler scheme of the TFR model while varying over graph parameters and model initialization parameters.

+*The file "General_script_input_adjacency_1_28_25_APR.py" solves the TFR model using an adjacency matrix input as csv file.
+It also takes as input model coupling constants and initial conditions to initialize the model.
+In addition, the script also asks for the user to input the ratio of oscillators to switches.
+This is a non-trivial parameter and will affect the model output.
+This ratio of oscillators to switches would need to be curated from prior biological knowledge.

 Requirements to run scripts: python 3.12.7, numpy, matplotlib, matplotlib.pyplot, matplotlib.ticker, scipy.stats, networkx